State Waiver Types - General

 - The districts and charter schools must enroll foreign exchange students who arrive in the district or who request enrollment in the district before the waiver approval date.

 House Bill 3 requires that full-day prekindergarten be provided for all eligible four-year old students.
 For exemptions and conditions, please see the Full-Day Prekindergarten Exemption Process (PDF) for further information.
+Beginning in the 21-22 school year, only renewal applications will be accepted.
+Please see the Full-Day Prekindergarten Exemption Renewal Process (PDF) for further information.

 - Provide transportation as needed.